 Do I have to provide worker's compensation insurance?

-Answer – Most states require household employers to carry a workers’ compensation policy depending on whether your employee works part-time or full-time.
+Answer – Many states require household employers to carry a workers’ compensation policy depending on whether your employee works part-time or full-time.
 This type of policy will provide compensation to an employee who is injured on the job.
 Even if your state does not require it, GTM strongly advises you to obtain coverage for your employee.
-GTM Employment Benefits, LLC is a licensed insurance brokerage that specializes in setting up workers’ compensation policies for household employers.
-Contact GTM Employment Benefits at (800) 432-7972 x 7213 to explore your options and see if GTM can help you in obtaining this policy.
+GTM is a licensed insurance brokerage that specializes in setting up workers’ compensation policies for household employers.
+Contact us at (800) 432-7972 x 7213 to explore your options and see if GTM can help you in obtaining this policy.

 What tax breaks do I receive?